 Political Science (PSCI)

-A major in Political Science consists of ten courses as follows: PSCI 110; two other introductory courses from PSCI 130, 140 and 160; PSCI 300; PSCI 400 and five others.
-These five courses must cover at least two subfields of Political Science—American Politics and Public Policy (Designated by course numbers in the 10s or 20s), Legal Studies (Designated with course numbers in the 30s), Comparative Politics (Designated with course numbers in the 40s), or International Relations (Designated with course numbers in the 60s).
+A major in Political Science consists of ten courses as follows: PSCI 110, 300, and 400; two other introductory courses from PSCI 130, 140 and 160; and five other PSCI courses.
+These five courses must cover at least two subfields of Political Science—American Politics and Public Policy (designated by course numbers in the 10s or 20s), Legal Studies (designated with course numbers in the 30s), Comparative Politics (designated with course numbers in the 40s), or International Relations (designated with course numbers in the 60s).
 In addition two of these five courses must be at the 300 level or above.

 The department offers four minors:

-Political Science: any five courses, three of which are numbered 200 or above.
+1) Political Science—any five courses, three of which are numbered 200 or above.

-Legal Studies: PSCI 130 and four courses selected from those with course numbers in the 30s.
+4) Legal Studies—PSCI 130 and four courses selected from those with course numbers in the

 Students are encouraged to consult with department members on the selection of a minor.